Crimson Transfer Honors Society & Union Student Leader

 Established in 2016, the Crimson Transfer Honors Society (CTHS) is an honors society established for transfer students at the University of Utah.
 The mission and purpose of CTHS is to 1) recognize academic success of all transfer student at the U; 2) encourage and support transfer students as they transition into their majors and graduate school; 3) get transfer students involved on campus and help find ways they can serve their community; and 4) encourage members of CTHS in aiding other transfer students as they acculturate to their campus

-This scholarship is available to transfer students currently enrolled at the University of Utah.
-This scholarship is NOT limited to current members of CTHS, but to all transfers students on campus.
+This scholarship is available to all transfer students currently enrolled at the University of Utah.
+This scholarship is NOT limited to current members of CTHS..

 - Candidates must take a minimum of 12 undergraduate credits, or if you are a graduate student, you must have full-time status according to your respective graduate program.